mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 ## Finding a regional map of the UK

 Martin Chorley has a Github repository that contains [UK map data](http://martinjc.github.io/UK-GeoJSON/).
-Finding the correct files in the repo was difficult, as it wasn't always clear what the files contained.
-Github only displays GeoJSON data, but not the more compact TopoJSON that is contained in the repository.
+Finding the correct files in the repo was difficult, as it wasn't clear what each file contained.
+Github can only display GeoJSON files, but not the more compact TopoJSON that's used in the repository.

 Because of that I used the [demo website](http://martinjc.github.io/UK-GeoJSON/) to select and download the map data I needed.